Juvansan-codes/Vyora/README.md

 ## 🚀 The Vision

 Planning a trip should be as exciting as the journey itself.
-However, modern travel planning is fragmented across dozens of tabs, apps, and spreadsheets. **WanderSync** centralizes the travel experience, leveraging advanced AI to transform hours of tedious research into minutes of delightful discovery.
+However, modern travel planning is fragmented across dozens of tabs, apps, and spreadsheets. **Vyora** centralizes the travel experience, leveraging advanced AI to transform hours of tedious research into minutes of delightful discovery.
 We don't just plan trips; we curate unforgettable experiences.

 ---